taylorthurlow/rails-bamboo/README.md

 This gem provides a small, toggleable button in the corner of your browser which displays page loading speed information.
 Clicking it reveals an in-depth breakdown of what components of the page render took the most time.
 Database queries making your page loads slow?
 This little guy will clue you in.

 ### [`rubocop`](https://github.com/bbatsov/rubocop)
-Rubocop is another static code analysis tool used for enforcing guidelines from the [ruby style guide](https://github.com/bbatsov/ruby-style-guide).
+Rubocop is another static code analysis tool used for enforcing guidelines from the [Ruby style guide](https://github.com/bbatsov/ruby-style-guide).
 Every style rule is configurable and toggleable, and as someone who has trouble remembering to follow a style guide, this gem combined with a lint plugin for Sublime Text is an absolute godsend.
 Never in my life have I wanted to spend so much time arguing with people about single-quotes versus double-quotes, though.
 I guess that's the tradeoff.

 ### [`traceroute`](https://github.com/amatsuda/traceroute)
 A cool little rake task that analyzes your routes and will tell you if you have any unused routes, or if any of your controller action methods are unreachable.